AndnixSH/Forza-Horizon-5-Afking/README.md

-**PATCHED.
-NEW METHOD HERE https://github.com/AndnixSH/Forza-Horizzon-5-Afking-v2**

-# Forza Horizon 5 AFK Driving
+# Forza Horizon 5 Afking

 I will share my methods how to afk driving in Forza Horizon 5.
-100% legit, no glitch
+100% legit, no glitch.
+Use KarmaDriving's new AFK blueprints that works after patch.
+Check his channel https://www.youtube.com/channel/UCeC3DI53zmQZPuQZ5iZhmkg

 # Setup